pcristin/find_whats_hidden/README.md

 - `.bashrc` - Bash configuration
 - `.ssh/` - SSH keys and config
 - `.config/` - Application configurations
+- `.cache/` - Application cache data
+- `.local/` - User-specific data

+## Advanced Usage

+The tool supports various advanced patterns for power users who need more control over their searches.

 ## Contributing

 Pull requests are welcome!
-For major changes, please open an issue first.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License

-MIT
+MIT License - see LICENSE file for details